ibm-cloud-docs/key-protect/concepts/key-rotation.md

 The following diagram shows a contextual view of the key rotation functionality.
 ![The diagram shows a contextual view of key rotation.](../images/key-rotation.svg) {: caption="Figure 1.
-Contexual view of key rotation." caption-side="bottom"}
+Contextual view of key rotation." caption-side="bottom"}

 With each rotation request, {{site.data.keyword.keymanagementserviceshort}}
 creates a new key version by associating new key material with your root key.